 Award-winning director Mark Romanek crosses adeptly between commercials, music videos and feature films.
 His always-memorable work has gained critical acclaim across the advertising and entertainment worlds.More

-Romanek has directed music videos across musical genres for Nine Inch Nails, Johnny Cash, Janet Jackson, Jay Z, Lenny Kravitz, Madonna, Mick Jagger, Red Hot Chili Peppers and R.E.M., to note only a few artists.
-His stellar contributions to music video as an art form were recognized with inclusion in Spectacle: The Music Video exhibition at New York’s Museum of the Moving Image.
+Romanek has directed music videos across various genres for Nine Inch Nails, Johnny Cash, Janet Jackson, Jay Z, Lenny Kravitz, Madonna, Mick Jagger, Red Hot Chili Peppers and R.E.M., to name only a few artists.
+His stellar contributions to music video as an art form were recognized with inclusion in the Spectacle: The Music Video exhibition at New York’s Museum of the Moving Image.
 His promo for NIN’s “Hurt,” performed by Johnny Cash, received the highest form of compliment with praise from other artists, including Bono, Michael Stipe and Anthony Kiedis.
 “Hurt” was honored with a Grammy for Best Short Form Music Video and the CMA Video of the Year.